shalommmitz/localstack_cdk_python__template/README.md

 ### Configure AWS profile

-In order to use localstack, we need a configured AWS profile.
+In order to use localstack, you need a configured AWS profile.
 If you already have a profile defined, localstack will work fine with the existing definition.
 If you do not have a profile defined, the following commands will create a new profile:

-**The following commands will overwrite your existing profile (if present)**
+**Do not execute the following commands if you already have AWS credentials configured.**

 ```
 aws configure set aws_access_key_id dummyKey